Hugh Weathers

-Hugh Weathers is an American farmer and politician from South Carolina.
+Hugh Weathers is an American politician from South Carolina.
 He serves as South Carolina's Commissioner of Agriculture.
 He has held the position since September 14, 2004.
 Weathers is a member of the Republican Party.

 Early life and career

 Weathers is from Bowman, South Carolina, where he grew up on Weathers Farms, a 2000 acre dairy farm.
 He graduated from Bowman Academy as its valedictorian.
 He earned his bachelor's degree in accounting and finance from the University of South Carolina in 1980, and was a member of Phi Beta Kappa.

 Weathers joined the family dairy business in 1980.
 He and his brother, Landry, inherited the farm.

 Commissioner of Agriculture

-Weathers was appointed by Governor Mark Sanford on September 14, 2004, to be the commissioner of agriculture after the incumbent commissioner, Charles Sharpe had been accused of illegal cockfighting, lying to investigators, extortion, and money laundering.
-Weathers served as interim commissioner until January 2007 following his election in 2006.
+Weathers was appointed by Governor Mark Sanford on September 14, 2004, to be the commissioner of agriculture after the incumbent commissioner, Charles Sharpe, had been accused of illegal cockfighting, lying to investigators, extortion, and money laundering.
+Weathers won the following election in 2006.

-As commissioner of agriculture, Weathers sough to expand consumers access and reliance on local produce.
+As commissioner of agriculture, Weathers sought to expand consumers' access and reliance on local produce.
 In 2006, Weathers oversaw the creation of the branding "Certified SC Grown" to highlight produce grown in South Carolina.
 Weathers also advocated to increase the economic impact of the department to $50 billion by 2020.

 Weathers won reelection in the 2022 general election with 77.6% of the vote, defeating Green Party candidate David Edmond.
 Weathers indicated that this will be his final term in office.